KiroSummer/Syntax-aware-Neural-SRL/README.md

 # Syntax-aware Neural Semantic Role Labeling
 This repository contains codes and configs for training models presented in : [Syntax-aware Neural Semantic Role Labeling](XXX)

 We use the deep srl as our basic model.
-[Deep Semantic Role Labeling](https://github.com/luheng/deep_srl)
+[Deep Semantic Role Labeling](https://github.com/luheng/deep_srl).
+And, to use our code, you should install pytorch >= 0.4.0.

 ## Train
 To train our syntax-aware neural models, you should set the train.sh and config.json.
 Then, run